mxsjoberg/notes/readme.md

 # Michael's notes

-This page contains my unstructured and unfiltered notes on different topics.
+This is my unstructured notes.
 Basically learning about stuff in public.

 ---